-In March 2013, the Company was provided with the revolving Credit Facility (as defined in Exhibit 4.1 of

-ITEM 19) by four financial institutions.
+In March 2013, the Company was provided with the revolving Credit Facility (as defined in Exhibit 4.1 of ITEM 19) by four financial institutions.

-The Credit Facility was renewed and amended several times during the past years according to Company's needs and financial position.
+The Credit Facility has been renewed and amended several times during the past years according to the Company's needs and financial position.